danielhd94/danielhd94/README.md

     intermediate: ["MERN", "TypeScript", "NestJS"],
     basic: ["Apollo GraphQL", "TanStack Query", "Jest", "Amazon S3"], },
-  about: "With over 3 years of programming experience, I've built a strong foundation, dedicating 2 years to Java and the remainder focused on the MERN stack.
-My expertise spans TypeScript and NestJS, enabling me to excel in crafting compelling websites, collaborating effectively in teams, and delivering with excellence.
-Furthermore, my versatility encompasses .NET Core and JavaScript skills, empowering me to tackle a wide spectrum of development challenges.
-I've also applied my knowledge in personal projects utilizing Spring Boot."
+  about: "With over 3 years of experience as a programmer, my primary focus lies in Java and Spring Boot, where I have built a strong skill set.
+Additionally, I have experience in C# and .NET Core.
+My specialization includes NestJS, TypeScript, MongoDB, ExpressJS, ReactJS, and NodeJS, enabling me to develop full-stack web applications and collaborate effectively in cross-functional teams."
 }
 ```